Finance cases dominate Supreme Court’s December session

 2017 tax bill challenge

-Specifically at issue is the constitutionality of a tax enacted as part of the sweeping 2017 tax law Republicans passed and championed by then-President Trump.
+Specifically at issue is the constitutionality of a tax enacted as part of the sweeping 2017 tax law passed by Republicans and championed by then-President Trump.

 But experts and advocates on both sides of the issue are closely monitoring the case for how the decision could impact a broader set of policy proposals, including a federal wealth tax.